BRIGADIER GENERAL DIANE L. DUNN

 Brigadier General Diane L. Dunn serves as the 41st Adjutant General of the Maine National Guard and Commissioner of the Department of Defense, Veterans and Emergency Management.

-General Dunn has broken many barriers in the 200-year history of the Maine National Guard.
-Early in her career, she was the Assistant Professor of Military Science at the University of Maine.
-In 2009, she deployed to Afghanistan as the Commander of the 286th Combat Sustainment Support Battalion.
-In 2014, she made history by becoming the first woman to command a brigade in the Maine Army National Guard.
-As her journey continued, she was selected as the Maine Army National Guard Chief of Staff and Assistant Adjutant General.
-Her exceptional performance was recognized nationally when she was personally requested by the Director of the Army National Guard to serve as Deputy Commanding General for U.S. Army North at Fort Sam Houston, Texas.
+Commissioned in 1988 through the Reserve Officer Training Corps (ROTC), General Dunn has served in key leadership roles across the Maine Army National Guard.
+She deployed to Afghanistan in 2009 as Commander of the 286th Combat Sustainment Support Battalion and, in 2014, became the first woman to command a brigade in Maine National Guard history.
+She later served as Chief of Staff and Assistant Adjutant General, and was selected as Deputy Commanding General for U.S. Army North at Fort Sam Houston, Texas.

-General Dunn transitioned to a new chapter in public service.
-After retiring from the Maine National Guard in 2021, she joined the University of Maine’s President’s Office, first as a Senior Advisor to the President and later as Chief of Staff, contributing her expertise to higher education leadership.
-She returned to military service on February 2, 2024 to serve as the first female Adjutant General in the Maine National Guard.
+General Dunn retired from military service in 2021 and joined the University of Maine, where she served in the President’s Office as a Senior Advisor and later as Chief of Staff.
+She returned to military service in 2024, becoming the first female Adjutant General in the 200-year history of the Maine National Guard.

 |